aln730/MAVG-Trading-Visualizer/README.md

-# Trading Algorithm: Moving Average Crossover Strategy
+# Trading Algorithm: Moving Average Crossover Strategy Visualizer

 ## Overview
 This project implements a trading algorithm using the Moving Average Crossover strategy.
 It allows users to download historical stock data and visualize trading signals based on short and long moving averages.